anmolvj/Boilerplate-react-redux-express-webpack/README.md

-## Boilerplate for building a web app using React.js,Express.js,Redux & Webpack!
+## Boilerplate for building a web app using React.js, Express.js, Redux & Webpack!

 Use following steps to run the application -